rpietro/semantic_exercises/lucas.md

     * Queries should result in responses that can be used to instantiate the template
     * The ontology accurately represents the diagnostic criteria

-Given that we followed an UPON ontology engineering methodology, these three steps were cycled until the ontology reached the status described in this manuscript.
+Given that we followed an UPON ontology engineering approach, these three steps were cycled until the ontology reached the status described in this manuscript.

 Table 1.
 Clinical case exercise and corresponding template